ewine-project/SUMO_optimization/README.md

 *Figure 4.
 SUMO optimization node-red flow*

 The code behind Figure 4 is stored in the file '*SUMO_opt.flow*'.
-Make a special attention that the payload pushed to the SUMO node is an array of filename objects and it possible to optimize multiple multi-objective problems.
 Executing the flow of Figure 4, clicking the start button, performs the same operation as we did in the MATLAB section.
 You might need to wait for the first time or re-start the flow again until the MATLAB program is up and running.

 ## Contact